 For once, I got a great night’s sleep in the hotel room.
-I slept on the floor on a sleeping pad, so maybe that had something to do with it.
+I slept on a sleeping pad on the floor, so maybe that had something to do with it.
 I just can’t sleep well in a bed.
 In the morning, we got a shuttle with Ziggy again.
 He took our photo at the notch sign.
 Stellar was slackpacking the section I did 2 days ago and Toe Jam and I were heading south.
 But first we had to go about 5 miles north to wrap around and up to the ridgeline of Mt Madison.

 Many complain of the horrible rocks and boulders lining the slopes of Madison but I found it to be no different than the many scree slopes I’ve negotiated in the Rockies.
 I had fun rock hopping all day, though it did get to be hard on the feet.

 I was not alone, however.
 Tons of day, section and thru hikers were out and about.
 The Presidential range may be the most popular hiking destination on the East Coast.
-The huts make the region attractive to those seeking a little more comfort in the Backcountry.
-They cost $100-150 a night.
+The huts make the region attractive to those seeking a little more comfort in the backcountry.
+They cost $100-$150 a night.
 For that you get a bunk, breakfast and dinner.
 Plus a staff member alarm clock promptly at 0630…no sleeping in.
-As always, my tent will be my preferred sleeping arrangement in this section but hopefully I can take advantage of the often leftover food they give to us hikertrash.
+As always, my tent was my preferred sleeping arrangement in this section but hopefully I would be able to take advantage of the leftover food they often give to us hikertrash.

-Though the stretch to the mountain top was hard, it was incredibly scenic the whole way.
-I stopped to peakfind a few times.
-I really wanted to see Mt Mansfield and Camels Hump in the Green Mountains of Vermont but it was just too hazy.
+Though the stretch to Mt Washington was hard, it was incredibly scenic the entire way.
+I stopped to Peakfind a few times.
+I really wanted to see Mt Mansfield and Camels Hump in the Green Mountains of Vermont but it was a bit too hazy for that.
 Still, I could see all the surrounding mountains way back to Old Spec, as well as the many yet to come in the Whites.
 From Washington, one can supposedly see 5 states, Canada, and the ocean on a clear day.